tpelcm/ansible-magweg/roles/internal/backup/README.md

 To understand in detail how this works see the [BACKUP.md](../myapp/BACKUP.md) in the [myapp](../myapp) role.

+## Troubleshooting

+Script are setup in such a way to help troubleshooting.
+You can for example run script yourself.
+For example to run __confluence__ model before hook:

+    /etc/backup/hooks/confluence.sh before daily

 ## Issues

 Ansible module `postgresql_db` ignores any and all errors during execution of PostgreSQL commands.
 As a workaround for this bug, `failed_when` is used.